nextstrain/ncov/narratives/ncov_sit-rep_2020-03-27.md

 <!-- This is left-side text 16-->
 # [Evidence for local transmission in Kinshasa, Congo](https://nextstrain.org/ncov/2020-03-27?d=tree,map&f_country=Congo&f_region=Africa&label=clade:A2a&p=grid&r=country)

+New sequences from Kinshasa in the Democratic Republic of the Congo show evidence for several separate introduction events.
+<br><br>
-New sequences from Kinshasa in the Democratic Republic of the Congo, generated by Placide Mbala-Kingebeni et al., form a group of very closely related, local cases that were sampled over several days.
+Some of these sequences form a group of very closely related, local cases that were sampled over several days.
 <br><br>
 This is consistent with local transmission, ongoing since at least March 15 (the sampling date of the earliest case that appears to be part of this local transmission chain) and possibly earlier.
 <br><br>